Owner and Founder

 Anthony returned to public school for his 8th grade year.
 He had successfully completed the Barton Reading and Spelling System in just 2 years of being homeschooled.
 Anthony was able to meet and even exceed grade level standards on every marking period throughout the year.
 His final report card showed ALL A's and B's in every class, including READING!

 Anthony is now a freshman in high school with more self-confidence and determination than ever!
-He has goals to play on his high school football team (GO Wolverines!) and attend college at FSU (GO Noles!).
-As his mother, I couldn't be more proud of all his hard work and accomplishments working in the Barton program.
+He plays football for his high school football team (GO Wolverines!) and plans to attend college at FSU (GO Noles!).
+Anthony is interested in beginning the Fire Science Program at WHS and one day becoming a First Responder.
+As his mother, I couldn't be more proud of all his hard work and accomplishments working through the Barton program.
 It has been a total GAME CHANGER for our family.

 You are a true inspiration to all children struggling to read, write, and spell.
 I admire your courage and bravery throughout the years.
 You never quit or gave up when school was difficult and the workload seemed endless.
 You persevered and you won.
 Thank you for paving the way for other children like yourself... you give hope and encouragement to families just like ours.
 You're a Warrior and a Hero and I love you with all my heart.